My Covid oxygen tent is causing a stir

-He would also have admired our cleaning regime, which is probably unmatched, outside of an ITU.
+Hughes would have admired our household cleaning regime, which is probably unmatched for rigour outside of an hospital ITU.
 Complacent cobwebs, which thought they had squatters’ rights, have been snuffled up by the handheld vacuum with a snout like an anteater.
-Windows sparkle like Meghan Markle.
-Dishcloths are disinfected daily.
-The cat has been doused with flea drops and run away, disgusted we think so poorly of his hygiene.
+I clean the windows so they sparkle like Meghan Markle and I disinfect the dishcloths daily and so the regime is complete I have doused the cat with flea drops which is probably why he has run away, disgusted we think so poorly of his hygiene.

-I’m mulling Howard over while working my brush around the toilet bowls of our home.
+I think about Howard Hughes as I work my brush around the toilet bowls of our home.
 My task today is to get them spick and span.
-I’ve created a slogan which is ‘If it’s not good enough for Howard, it’s not good enough for me.’
+I’ve created a mantra which is ‘If it’s not good enough for Howard, it’s not good enough for me.’
 It reminds me of the standards I need to aspire to.
 It’s my chore mantra.
 Without it, I could easily settle for second best and give into the siren song of the TV and the sofa.

 ‘Dad’s Head of the Bog Squad,’ said my son.